-There are 4 major banks that operate in Australia – The National Australia Bank (NAB), ANZ, Commonwealth Bank of Australia and Westpac Banking Corporation as well as a number of smaller and state run bank such as Bank of Queensland and Bank West.
+When you migrate to Australia you need to know about where to put your money.
+Banking in Australia is very straightforward.
+There are 4 major Australian banks – ANZ, The National Australia Bank (NAB), Commonwealth Bank of Australia and Westpac Banking Corporation as well as a number of smaller and state run bank such as Bank of Queensland and Bank West.
 A number of International banks also operate in Australia but they may have a lesser number of local branches.
 Banking hours are usually 9.30am-4pm Monday to Friday.
 Some branches offer extended hours during the week and a few open Saturday morning.
 You can use ATM (automatic teller machines) which dispense cash and are accepted in shops, petrol stations and by taxis.
 Many banks offer 24 hr access via Internet or telephone banking services.

 Opening an Australian Bank Account

 When relocating to Australia, for most long-term overseas visitors, opening a local bank account is essential.
 The majority of salaries and wages in Australia are paid directly in to a bank account and using a local card may reduce costs associated with using international cards.

 It is recommended that you open an Australian bank account before or within 6 weeks of moving.
 If you have just arrived, some banks will only require a valid passport but in most cases you will be required to show 100 points of identification*.If you wait longer to open your account, you will require additional identification such as lease contract, tax file number or driving licence.

 If you are organised, you can open an account prior to your arrival and arrange to transfer funds in preparation for your move.
 The majority of the major banks have International banking specialists or Migration bankers that are happy to assist you.
 In many cases you can apply online or alternatively you can join at some International migration fairs held in your home country.

 Tip!
 Banks usually require an initial deposit within a few weeks of opening your account to avoid closure.